HydroModPy/HydroModPy/docs/readthedocs/source/architecture/calibration/calibration-case-structure.rst

 Notes
 -----

-- Case packages under ``hydromodpy/analysis/calibration/cases`` are expected to stay thin adapters around the shared engine.
+- Case packages under ``hydromodpy/calibration/cases`` are expected to stay thin adapters around the shared engine.
-- New case scaffolding belongs to ``hydromodpy/analysis/calibration/devkit``, not to the launcher package.
-- Launcher-specific concerns such as manifests, reruns, and report persistence stay under ``launchers/model_calibration``.
+- CLI-specific concerns such as manifests, reruns, and report persistence are owned by ``hydromodpy/calibration/cli.py`` and the reporting helpers in ``hydromodpy/calibration/persistence.py`` and ``report.py``.